 The two wheels that carry dialogue forward are a belief that everyone possesses goodness within, and a spirit of unflagging determination to tap and draw out that goodness.

-True courage is not found in force, it is found in the effort to engage in dialogue.
+True courage is not found in combative force, it is found in the effort to engage in dialogue.
 This is when humanity truly triumphs.

 When we stop looking at ourselves, when we no longer question ourselves, we become self-righteous and dogmatic.
 Our discourse becomes a one-way street: We cannot hear others, and real dialogue becomes impossible.
+The kind of dialogue that can create peace with others must start with an open and earnest "inner dialogue."

 Without dialogue, humans are fated to walk in the darkness of their own dogmatic self-righteousness.
 Dialogue is the lamp by which we dispel that darkness, lighting and making visible for each other our steps and the path ahead.